No. P01135809

 No Down Payment (1957)

-The Good Boss (2021) Spanish film starring Javier Bardem
+The Good Boss (2021) Spanish film stars Javier Bardem

 You know what the weirdest part about having a job is?
 You have to be there every day, even on the days you don t feel like it.

-Jemima Kirke as Jessa Johansson, in episode 4 of the HBO series Girls, created and written by Lena Dunham
+Jemima Kirke as Jessa Johansson, in episode 4 of the HBO series Girls, created by Lena Dunham

 "He that has to obey the will of another is a slave."